Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Introduction

-We show that if $d\in\Lambda\otimes_\Z\R$ is a deep hole of the Leech lattice, then $g=\e^{-2\pi\i d_0}$ is a \gdh{} of the \voa{} $V_{\Lambda}$.
+We show that if $d\in\Lambda\otimes_\Z\R$ is a deep hole of the Leech lattice, then $g=\e^{2\pi\i d_0}$ is a \gdh{} of the \voa{} $V_{\Lambda}$.

-The existence of \gdh{}s is restricted by Deligne's bound on the Fourier coefficients of cusp forms: \begin{thn*}[\autoref{thm:delignebound}] In the above situation suppose that the order of $g$ is a prime $p$ such that $\Gamma_0(p)$ has positive genus.
+The existence of \gdh{}s is restricted by Deligne's bound on the Fourier coefficients of cusp forms.
+Pairing the character of $V^g$ with a certain cusp form we obtain: \begin{thn*}[\autoref{thm:delignebound}] In the above situation suppose that the order of $g$ is a prime $p$ such that $\Gamma_0(p)$ has positive genus.
 Then $R(g)\geq24$.
-In particular, $g$ is not a \gdh{}. \end{thn*} We prove this result by pairing the character of $V^g$ with a certain cusp form.
+In particular, $g$ is not a \gdh{}. \end{thn*}

+Using inverse orbifolding and an averaged version of Kac's very strange formula \cite{Kac90} we show (recall that algebraic conjugacy means conjugacy of cyclic subgroups): \begin{thn*}[\autoref{thm:main2}] The cyclic orbifold construction $g\mapsto V_\Lambda^{\orb(g)}$ defines a bijection between the algebraic conjugacy classes of \gdh{}s $g$ in $\Aut(V_\Lambda)$ with $\rk((V_\Lambda^g)_1)>0$ and the isomorphism classes of \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$. \end{thn*}

-Then, we give a uniform construction of the Lie structures on Schellekens' list. \begin{thn*}[\autoref{thm:main3}] Let $\g$ be one of the $70$ non-zero Lie algebras on Schelle\-kens' list (Table~1 in \cite{Sch93}).
-Then there exists a \gdh{} $g\in\Aut(V_{\Lambda})$ such that $(V_\Lambda^{\orb(g)})_1\cong\g$. \end{thn*} We prove this result by explicitly giving a \gdh{} for each case.
-This \gdh{} is actually unique up to algebraic conjugacy, i.e. conjugacy of cyclic subgroups: \begin{thn*}[\autoref{thm:main2}] The cyclic orbifold construction $g\mapsto V_\Lambda^{\orb(g)}$ defines a bijection between the algebraic conjugacy classes of \gdh{}s $g$ in $\Aut(V_\Lambda)$ with $\rk((V_\Lambda^g)_1)>0$ and the isomorphism classes of \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$. \end{thn*} The injectivity follows from an averaged version of Kac's very strange formula \cite{Kac90}.
-This result generalises the classification of deep holes in the Leech lattice by Conway, Parker and Sloane and the holy construction of the Niemeier lattices with non-trivial root system by Conway and Sloane.
+Then, we give a uniform construction of the $70$ non-trivial Lie structures on Schellekens' list: \begin{thn*}[\autoref{thm:main3}] Let $\g$ be one of the $70$ non-zero Lie algebras on Schelle\-kens' list (Table~1 in \cite{Sch93}).
+Then there exists a \gdh{} $g\in\Aut(V_{\Lambda})$ such that $(V_\Lambda^{\orb(g)})_1\cong\g$. \end{thn*} We explicitly give a \gdh{} for each case.
+In order to determine the $V_1$-structure of the corresponding orbifold construction we use Schellekens' classification of the possible $V_1$-structures and Kac's theory of finite-order automorphisms of simple Lie algebras \cite{Kac90}.

+Our results generalise the holy construction of the Niemeier lattices with non-trivial root system by Conway, Parker, Sloane and Borcherds.

+We remark that another uniform construction of the \voa{}s on Schellekens' list with non-trivial $V_1$ was given by Höhn (see \cite{Hoe17} and \cite{Lam20}) using a different approach based on commuting pairs.